eclipse-ee4j/cargotracker/README.md

 A Java EE 7, Java SE 8, Payara 4.1 version of Cargo Tracker is available under the ['javaee7' branch](https://github.com/eclipse-ee4j/cargotracker/tree/javaee7).

 ## Contributing
-This project complies with the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+This project complies with the Google Style Guides for [Java](https://google.github.io/styleguide/javaguide.html), [JavaScript](https://google.github.io/styleguide/jsguide.html), and [HTML/CSS](https://google.github.io/styleguide/htmlcssguide.html).
 You can use the [google-java-format](https://github.com/google/google-java-format) tool to help you comply with the Google Java Style Guide.
 You can use the tool with most major IDEs such as Eclipse and IntelliJ.

-In addition, for all CSS, XML, XHTML, and HTML files we use a column/line width of 100 whenever possible and we use 4 spaces for indentation.
-For YAML and JSON files, please use 2 spaces for indent.
+In general for all files we use a column/line width of 80 whenever possible and we use 2 spaces for indentation.
 All files must end with a new line.
 Please adjust the formatting settings of your IDE accordingly.
 You are encouraged but not required to use HTML Tidy and CSS Tidy to help format your code.

 For further guidance on contributing including the project roadmap, please look [here](CONTRIBUTING.md).